 Private rented sector

-The industry concerned with the letting of residential property owned by private landlords.
+The industry concerned with the letting of residential property owned by landlords.

 An organisation which acts in some form to regulate or supervise the activities of its members.